mikependon/RepoDB.NET/pages/features/repositories.md

 }
 ```

-Then, implement the class that inherits the [BaseRepository](/class/baserepository) and implements the custom interface.
+Then, create a class that inherits from the [BaseRepository](/class/baserepository) class and implements the `IPersonRepository` interface.

 ```csharp
 public class PersonRepository : BaseRepository<Person, SqlConnection>, IPersonRepository